cortexlabs/cortex/docs/cluster-management/config.md

 nat_gateway: none  # must be "none", "single", or "highly_available" (highly_available means one NAT gateway per availability zone)

 # whether the API load balancer should be internet-facing or internal (default: "internet-facing")
-# note: if using "internal", you must configure VPC Peering or an API Gateway VPC Link to connect to your APIs (see https://docs.cortex.dev/guides/vpc-peering or https://docs.cortex.dev/guides/api-gateway)
+# note: if using "internal", APIs will still be accessible via the public API Gateway endpoint unless you disable it in your API configuration (in which case you must configure VPC Peering to connect to your APIs)
+# see https://docs.cortex.dev/v/master/miscellaneous/security#private-cluster for more information
 api_load_balancer_scheme: internet-facing  # must be "internet-facing" or "internal"

 # whether the operator load balancer should be internet-facing or internal (default: "internet-facing")
-# note: if using "internal", you must configure VPC Peering to connect your CLI to your cluster operator (see https://docs.cortex.dev/guides/vpc-peering)
+# note: if using "internal", you must configure VPC Peering to connect your CLI to your cluster operator (https://docs.cortex.dev/v/master/guides/vpc-peering)
+# see https://docs.cortex.dev/v/master/miscellaneous/security#private-cluster for more information
 operator_load_balancer_scheme: internet-facing  # must be "internet-facing" or "internal"

 # CloudWatch log group for cortex (default: <cluster_name>)